Eastbourne Town F.C.: Sussex County League (1976–2007)

-Joining the Sussex County Football League for the second time in the 1976–77 season, the team was placed in Division 1 and won the title, a year later they reached the Sussex Senior Cup final losing 4–0 to Worthing at the Goldstone Ground, a regular fixture for the cup between 1952 and 1995.
-Onwards in the league for 20 years between 1980 and 2000, Town saw 14 different managers and were quite quiet in the Sussex County League.
+Joining the Sussex County Football League for the second time in the 1976–77 season, the team was placed in Division 1 and won the title; a year later, they reached the Sussex Senior Cup final, losing 4–0 to Worthing at the Goldstone Ground, a regular fixture for the cup between 1952 and 1995.
+Onwards in the league for 20 years between 1980 and 2000, Town saw 14 different managers and was quite quiet in the Sussex County League.
 Usually finishing around mid-table.
-In 1985 Town seemed stronger finishing 3rd in the table and reaching the semi-finals of the R.U.R.
-Cup.
-The 1985–86 season Town finished 3rd again, but won the R.U.R Cup which then won again the following season.
-After which Town were quiet again, finishing in the top five the following two seasons before going back to finishing in the lower half of the table.
-They nearly missed out relegation in the 1992–93 and 1993–94 seasons finishing 17th both seasons and the 1990s were no improvement to the team.
+In 1985 Town seemed stronger, finishing 3rd in the table and reaching the semi-finals of the R.U.R. cup.
+In the 1985–86 season Town finished 3rd again but won the R.U.R.
+Cup, which it then won again the following season.
+After which, the Town were quiet again, finishing in the top five the following two seasons before going back to finishing in the lower half of the table.
+They nearly missed out on relegation in the 1992–93 and 1993–94 seasons, finishing 17th both seasons, and the 1990s were no improvement to the team.
 Towards the end of the decade, a joint management team with Rob Thorley and ex-Langney Sports manager Peter Cherry seemed to improve the team but had a shock in the 2000–01 season when Town were relegated for the first ever time into Division Two, along with Lancing and East Preston.
 With manager Dave Winterton at the helm, Division Two only lasted two seasons, finishing 4th in 2002.
-The summer of 2002 saw Yemi Odubade sign for Eastbourne Town having moved from Nigeria and became a prolific goal scorer alongside Gary Brockwell contributed to Town's then record of 97 goals in the league but were runners up at the end of the 2002–03 season by 3 points to Rye & Iden and returned to Division 1.
-Yemi was also top scorer the following season and left in the summer of 2004 when Yeovil Town took an interest in his 70 plus goals in his two seasons at Town, who finished that season in 5th place.
-Yemi was clearly missed in the 2004–05 season when Town dropped form and Dave Winterton was sacked by the Town board in January 2005, for his aggression to match officials and was replaced by Adrian Colwell 18 days later, finishing the season in 10th place.
+The summer of 2002 saw Yemi Odubade sign for Eastbourne Town having moved from Nigeria, and become a prolific goal scorer alongside Gary Brockwell.
+They contributed to Town's then record of 97 goals in the league but were runners-up at the end of the 2002–03 season by 3 points to Rye & Iden and returned to Division 1.
+Yemi was also top scorer the following season and left in the summer of 2004 when Yeovil Town took an interest in his 70-plus goals in his two seasons at Town, who finished that season in 5th place.
+Yemi was clearly missed in the 2004–05 season when Town dropped form and Dave Winterton was sacked by the Town board in January 2005 for his aggression to match officials and was replaced by Adrian Colwell 18 days later, finishing the season in 10th place.